How to Fix Static Noise in Bluetooth Devices?

 3) Restart to Re-Pair Devices

-In case of connection issues or problems pertaining to the device’s range, in that, if the user has walked out of the safe range and returned, the device should auto-connect, but if it leads to a hissing, static noise, the issue could lie in the connection itself, which might have weakened.
+In the case of connection issues or problems relating to the device’s range, if the user has walked out of the safe range and returned, the device should auto-connect.
+However, if it leads to a hissing, static noise, the issue could lie in the connection itself, which might have weakened.

 To isolate the issue, move both devices closer and re-pair the devices so that the connection is re-established properly.
-Once this is done, re-check to see if the issue persists.
-This can also be done by restarting the Bluetooth discovery mode on either of the devices if both of them classify each other as a “trusted Bluetooth device.”
+Once this is done, recheck to see if the issue persists.
+This can also be addressed by restarting the Bluetooth discovery mode on either device if both classify each other as a “trusted Bluetooth device.”

 READ MORE: How to Fix Bluetooth Paired but Not Connected Issue ➜